 And that was just the beginning of a few haymakers the two rivals traded the rest of the first half.

 Unable to capitalize on Osage’s two turnovers, Eldon did not take long to respond as the Mustangs scored on the ensuing drive with a 31-yard run from junior running back Mason Kirkweg.
-The junior was just getting started, too, with two more touchdown runs and a total of 163 rushing yards on 18 carries to add on the night.
+The junior was just getting started, too, with two more touchdown runs to add on the night.

 With 5:12 left in the first half, senior running back Jack Creasy put the Indians back on top with a 14-yard touchdown dash to make it 13-7 after a missed extra point.
 But once again, Eldon came right back on the next possession and claimed the lead as junior Ian Birdno returned the ensuing kickoff to Osage’s 27-yard line and Kirkweg finished the drive on an 8-yard touchdown run with 30.5 seconds remaining until the break.

 After a tough 47-0 shutout loss on the road at Owensville last week, Eldon coach Chad Hult was pleased to see how his team responded.

 “Our kids came out a little flat last week and they picked up the intensity and that showed,” the coach noted.

 “The rivalry always adds to that some, but at the same time I think they were a little embarrassed by their performance last week.
 We got a lot of pride in our kids and they take a lot of pride in our team.
 So, they came out and fought and knew they had to give more effort than what they gave.”